 The level of health insurance you may require is influenced by which part of the body is affected by cancer.
 The higher tiers of hospital cover (i.e. Silver and Gold) are generally the best options for peace of mind when it comes to including cancer treatments in your policy, as they include any area of the body that may be impacted.

-It’s estimated that one in five Australian women will experience depression at some point in their lives, while one in three will experience anxiety.1 Women are also more than twice as likely to suffer from an eating disorder than their male counterparts.
-With private health insurance, you can be covered for hospital psychiatric services with hospital cover or out-of-hospital psychology appointments through extras cover.
-You can also take advantage of extras health insurance to help pay for non-PBS pharmaceuticals if you happen to be prescribed a medication that isn’t covered by the PBS.
+It’s estimated that one in five Australian women will experience depression at some point in their lives, while one in three will experience anxiety.5 Women are also more than twice as likely to suffer from an eating disorder than their male counterparts.

 Waiting periods for hospital insurance are set by the Australian Government and vary depending on the treatment.
 These waiting periods are the same across all health insurance providers, regardless of sex.

-Waiting periods for specific hospital treatments are: | Waiting period |
+Service | Waiting period |

-Pre-existing conditions | 12 months |
+Pre-existing health conditions | 12 months |

-Pregnancy and birth-related service | 12 months |
+Birth-related services and pregnancy | 12 months |

 Waiting periods for extras cover vary between insurers and will generally be 2 months, 6 months or 12 months, depending on the treatment.
 Some services, like hearing aids, may attract even longer waiting periods, so read your policy document carefully.